 - Builds individual and organizational capacity for civic engagement

 Evaluating the applications

-A community-based group reviews the applications and makes a funding recommendation to Metro.
-This group has expertise in community development, social justice, arts and cultural programming, and urban planning and are predominately people of color.
-The group will use your application as the primary basis for their recommendation.
+An advisory group of community members who work at the intersection of arts and social justice in the Portland region reviews the applications and makes a funding recommendation to Metro.
+This group has expertise in community development, social justice, arts and cultural programming, and urban planning, and they are predominately people of color.
 Make sure your proposed project is clear, compelling and sufficiently defined so they can understand how well it meets the Community Placemaking program’s objectives.
 They will evaluate the applications using the following questions.

 - How impactful do you think this project will be?

 - How strong are the equity and inclusion components of the proposal?

 - How feasible is the project to implement?